Luxury content: how to deliver a premium online customer experience

 Building a frictionless online purchase journey is a vital step in providing your digital customers with the same high quality of service that they would experience in-store.

-An often-overlooked aspect of the purchase journey is the Primary Content that visitors interact with immediately prior to purchase – including product descriptions as well as style and buying guides.
+An often-overlooked aspect of the purchase journey is the Performance Content that visitors interact with immediately prior to purchase – including product descriptions as well as style and buying guides.
 Much like a knowledgeable personal assistant in-store, this content can be hugely influential in consumer decision-making, helping to increase conversion rates and basket size while simultaneously reducing product return rates and protecting brand integrity.

 In the same way that you would train in-store staff on product provenance and key collection details, it makes sense to invest in online product descriptions that offer more information than the bare minimum.
 Help consumers understand the unique heritage, craftsmanship, cut, fit, feel and benefits of your products, using language that reflects your brand’s unique identity.